Éric Tabarly: Careers in racing and in the navy

-In 1962, Tabarly raced in the Single-Handed Trans-Atlantic Race on Pen Duick.
-Determined to win the next edition set for two years later, Tabarly started building the Margilic V, and in autumn 1963, the Pen Duick II, the first sailboat designed specifically for a single-handed trans-atlantic race.
-He ran in the 1964 edition and won, with a time of twenty-seven days and three hours, which was 3 days in advance of the runner-up.
+In 1964, Tabarly won the Single-Handed Trans-Atlantic Race on Pen Duick II.
+Tabarly had intended to sail the Margilic V, then in autumn 1963, realizing he was capable of handling a larger boat, began building the Pen Duick II, the first sailboat designed specifically for a single-handed trans-Atlantic race.
+He won with a time of twenty-seven days and three hours, which was 3 days in advance of the runner-up.
 This achievement earned Tabarly instant fame and the rank of Chevalier de la Légion d'honneur.
 He received the Blue Water Medal for his victory.

 In 1965, he earned his Commandos Marine certification.
 The same year, he transformed Pen Duick II into a wishbone schooner.
 The next year, Pen Duick II was shortened to match the regulations of the Cruising Club of America, and Tabarly single-handedly sailed her to New York.
-He achieved a 5th position in the Bermuda Race, and raced in the Bermuda-Copenhaguen race, but had to abandon with a ruptured rudder.
+He achieved a 5th position in the Bermuda Race, and raced in the Bermuda-Copenhagen race, but had to abandon with a ruptured rudder.
 In October 1966, he was promoted to Lieutenant de Vaisseau.

 The Ministry of Defence then detached Tabarly to the Ministry of Youth Affairs and Sports, allowing him to concentrate on his racing career.
 In 1967, Tabarly won the Channel Race, Round Gotland Race, and Sydney to Hobart Yacht Race on Pen Duick III.

-In 1968, Tabarly raced Single-Handed Trans-Atlantic Race again, on Pen Duick IV, a brand-new trimaran that was competitive in all wind conditions.
-The new Pen Duick was damaged by Hurricane Brenda on 11 June, and never finished the race.
+In 1968, Tabarly raced the Single-Handed Trans-Atlantic Race again, on Pen Duick IV, a brand-new trimaran that was competitive in all wind conditions.
+The new Pen Duick IV was damaged by Hurricane Brenda on 11 June, and never finished the race.